 - Sleep on a silk/satin pillowcase to protect your curls from breakage and getting dried out through the night.

-- Tie your hair in loop bun right on top of your head and cover it in a silk scarf or bonnet to maintain the definition of your curls between washes.
+- Tie your hair in a loop bun right on top of your head and cover it in a silk scarf or bonnet to maintain the definition of your curls between washes.
 This is known as the pineappling method.

 TYPE 4 – COILY HAIR

 Type 4 coily hair refers to tightly coiled, fine textured hair.
-The coarse coils of this hair type are tightly packed on the scalp, and thus, are very voluminous.
+The coarse coils of this hair type are tightly packed on the scalp, and thus, are very voluminous and fluffy.
 NaturallyCurly describes it as “actually the most fragile hair texture because it has the fewest cuticle layers to protect it from dryness.”
 Coily hair is also the hair type that experiences the most shrinkage because of how tightly it curls.

 Type 4A Coily Hair